Alfred Harding (bishop): Ordination

 In 1882, Harding was ordained a deacon by Abram N. Littlejohn, the first Episcopal Bishop of Long Island and in 1883 he was ordained a priest again by Littlejohn.
-The year of his deaconate was spent as an assistant to Henry M. Nelson Jr., rector of Trinity Church, Geneva, New York.
+The year of his diaconate was spent as an assistant to Henry M. Nelson Jr., rector of Trinity Church, Geneva, New York.
 From 1883 to 1887, he was the assistant rector of Old St. Paul's Parish in Baltimore, Maryland.
 He was third rector of St. Paul's, K Street, Washington, D.C., serving from 1887 until 1909 when he became the Bishop of Washington, D.C.
 In 1889 he was invited to Christ Church Cathedral, St. Louis, Missouri, but declined.

 Consecration

-On January 25, 1909, Harding was consecrated the second Episcopal Bishop of Washington at Trinity Episcopal Church in Washington, D.C.
+On January 25, 1909, Harding was consecrated as the second Episcopal Bishop of Washington at Trinity Episcopal Church in Washington, D.C.
 The consecrator was Charles E. Woodcock, the third Episcopal Bishop of Kentucky.
 Harding was the 240th bishop consecrated in the Episcopal Church.

 When the Harriet Lane Johnston choir school (St. Albans) opened, nine years after the National Cathedral School for Girls, Harding made Edgar Priest supervisor of music at these schools in August 1909.
 His formal appointment as the cathedral's first organist and choirmaster came in 1911 in anticipation of the opening of Bethlehem Chapel for services the following May.